Frequently Asked Questions

-Please park at the base lodge (and other designated spots only) and walk or bike down to the BIG TENT in the Cunningham lot (look for signs).
+Please park at the base lodge (and other designated spots only) and walk or bike to the BIG TENT (look for signs).
 Please use parking lots only for parking!!
 If you park on the grass you will be towed!

 You will need to park at a camp ground equipped to accommodate RVs.
 RVs are just too big for our parking areas.
 RVs will not be allowed in our race parking spaces AT ALL during the race weekend.

 Please make arrangements to arrive for packet pick up Saturday and the race on Sunday without your RV.